 - Check confidence metrics (pLDDT, ipTM for binders).

-~1% of designs pass all filters — about 800 candidates from 80,000.
+~1% of designs pass all filters — roughly 1,000 candidates from 100,000.

 Step 5: Experimental validation